george-hawkins/openpgp-bc-examples/README.md

 **Important:** here we've encrypted and decrypted our sample file with our own key pair.
 Usually you have a file that you need to send to someone - first you encrypt it with _their_ public key, send the encrypted file to them and then they decrypt it with _their_ secret key.

+For more details on these examples and the options they take see the classes [`RSAKeyPairGenerator`](src/main/java/com/example/RSAKeyPairGenerator.java) and [`KeyBasedFileProcessor`](src/main/java/com/example/KeyBasedFileProcessor.java).

 How this repository was created
 -------------------------------